liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/chat.md

 - **Auto Scroll**: New messages automatically scroll into view
 - **Time Display**: Click a message to show detailed time info
+- **Virtual Scroll**: A large number of message records will not cause page lag

 ## Route Parameters {#route}